maybebyte/anthesis/self-host-guide.md

 As a forewarning, self-hosting usually necessitates the command line, though it's not as bad as people think.
-For whatever reason, people get intimidated when they're at a shell prompt.
+For whatever reason, people get intimidated by command line interfaces.
 Learning often consists of stumbling in the right direction, especially when cultivating a new skill, and there's no shame in that.
 Making mistakes is all part of the process.

-If essential shell commands like `cd` and `ls` aren't in your repertoire, consider one of two options:
+If essential commands like `cd` and `ls` aren't in your repertoire, consider one of two options:

 1. learn more by consulting [`help(1)`](https://man.openbsd.org/help)
    and the [OpenBSD FAQ](https://www.openbsd.org/faq/).